VK2ARH/Barb-A-Watt-Construction-Manual/README.md

 There are two manuals here in this repository:
   Version 2.3 is the latest construction and operations manual for the V1.2 Main Board which utilizes SMD mounted PIC controller and operates using a 9v battery.

-  Version 3.1 is the initial release for the V2.0 Main Board which uses a 28 PIN DIP PIC controller and operates using 2 x AAA Batteries.
+  Version 3.1 is the lstest construction and operations manual for the V2.0 Main Board which uses a 28 PIN DIP PIC controller and operates using 2 x AAA Batteries.

 Both versions of the Barb-A-Watt offer exactly the same performance and method of operation.